xander-bennett/human-resources-analytics/README.md

 # Findings:

 -  Average probability for certain ages to have a prolonged absence.
     - A 28 year old (youngest age available) is 59% more likely to be excessively absent (more than three hours) if they are away for being sick.
-Conventional wisdom would suggest that they younger the person, the less likely they are to be down for the count.
-Interesting find.

 - Reasons:
     1 - Illness/Disease
     2 - Pregnancy/Birth related